Most moms are eager to lose weight and get back to their pre-pregnancy shape soon after having a baby.

 When Can I Start Losing Baby Weight?

-With all that said, every woman and every birth is unique, so it’s important to get the go-ahead from your doctor before you start exercising again.
+Recovery after a cesarean section takes longer — and every woman and every birth is unique, so it’s important to talk to your doctor before you start exercising again.

 Recent research shows that fatigue, lack of motivation, time constraints, and poor access to appropriate facilities and activities are among the biggest barriers that women face postpartum when it comes to exercising.